 Distracted driving and your insurance

 A distracted driving conviction will be reflected on your driving record, therefore will be considered by insurance companies when calculating your risk.
-Insurance companies have determined that drivers with distracted driving convictions have a higher degree of risk and their premiums will be increased.
+Insurance companies have determined that drivers with distracted driving convictions have a higher degree of risk and their prices will increase.

 There are many factors considered when determining your car insurance premiums and the number of minor, major, and criminal offences have varying impacts.